 ARTICLE IV.
 MEMBERS

 Section 1.
 Classes of Membership.
 The membership of this Association shall be divided into voting and non‐voting classes.
 For purposes of these bylaws, “Listed” is defined as any firm, corporation, or division of a corporation, for which participation in the installation, service, monitoring, and response to burglar and fire and/or other related alarms constitutes a significant portion of its business, which operates a central station that has been approved by FM, listed by Underwriters Laboratories, Inc. (UL), Intertek/(ETL) or other Association‐approved NRTL.

-Non-Listed Monitoring Company – Company with non-listed monitoring services that are primarily outside traditional fire and security monitoring
+- Non‐Listed Monitoring Company – Non-listed company providing traditional alarm monitoring services (Remote Station, video, Residential‐only etc.) or monitoring services that are primarily outside traditional fire and security monitoring markets.

 Applicants for each class of membership agree to conduct themselves and their businesses in accordance with the Code of Ethics of the Association.

 Section 2.
 Application for Membership.
 Applicants for membership, in each Class, shall submit to the Membership Committee a written application for membership, which may change from time to time, and which application shall be accompanied with the prescribed initiation fee and first year’s dues.

 Section 3.
 Election to Membership.
 Applicants for all forms of membership shall become members after the Association verifies that they meet the requirements for membership to become members and after paying the membership dues.
 The Membership Committee shall determine if an applicant meets the requirements of membership.
 If the existing requirements for membership are met, the applicant shall then be notified that their application has been accepted and said applicant will immediately be considered a member in good standing.